MECLabTUDA/NCALab/docs/source/intro_nca.rst

 can be found in our `Awesome List <https://github.com/MECLabTUDA/awesome-nca>`__.
 This list includes papers, code repositories, and applications that highlight the versatility and potential of NCAs in various fields, including computer graphics, biology, and medical imaging.

+NCALab aims to facilitate and unify the desgin, training and inference with NCAs.
+The following chapters of this documentation will explain the inner workings of NCALab and provide practical guidelines for adding new models, tweaking parameters and troubleshooting errors.